-Heating protocol for multiple thin-layered underfloor heating
+Heating protocols for low-profile underfloor heating – bonded system

 A prerequisite for the value retention and long service life of a floor is regular cleaning and maintenance.
 These can, in part, be carried out at a small cost.
 Of course, the type of use is decisive when determining the cleaning and maintenance costs.
 Thus, in the industry, you can anticipate that on a sales floor or an exhibition area which is more heavily trafficked and the dirt from outside enters, that there will be more wear and use of more aggressive substances.
 In principle though this applies to all floor surfaces: use will lead, more or less, to heavy wear.